2020 Sustainability Report

 Our financial performance and sustainability strategy are mutually beneficial.
 We leverage our strong financial performance to invest in the sustainability efforts that we believe in—a pillar of The Greif Way.
 Our sustainability strategy enables stronger sales, increased efficiency and reduced costs that create greater value for our shareholders.

 Our commitments to delivering the highest level of customer satisfaction through product quality and service excellence enabled us to improve our Customer Satisfaction Index, Net Promoter and Corrective Action Rate scores, all contributing to our efforts to attract and retain customers.
 We also continue to incorporate sustainability further into our products and conversations with customers, which reinforces the value our services provide.
-We are building stronger relationships with our customers, which is leading to greater strategic partnerships.
+We are building stronger relationships with our customers.
+We continue to leverage increased customer interactions into enhanced service offerings for our customers and better strategic insight into their business needs.

 We work closely with our customers to create new and innovative products.
-Our collaborative approach to product innovation and end-of-life solutions enables us to support our customers in solving the business challenges they face while lowering input costs and contributing to sustainability performance.
+Our collaborative approach to product innovation and life cycle solutions enables us to support our customers in solving the business challenges they face while lowering input costs and contributing to sustainability performance.
+For example, we have invested in laser printing and manufacturing capabilities for 70-millimeter screw caps to address customer needs in our Global Packaging Accessories (GPA) business unit, now part of our Global Industrial Packaging (GIP) business segment.
+Investments in these innovations are direct responses to customer requests and market shortages.
+Please visit our Innovation page for additional examples of innovation that are supporting our financial performance.

 Greif’s focus on sustainable activities reduces our operational footprint while providing economic and environmental benefits.
 We are actively working to reduce energy and waste, as they tie directly to cost savings, and our efforts to drive raw material and water efficiencies.
 Our compliance management system (CMS) reduces the risk of regulatory fines and aligns to our initiatives that address ethics, security risks and business continuity.
 Our CMS is also becoming increasingly important to how we track and manage waste data.
 All Greif sites globally are required to submit waste data and supporting documentation to CMS monthly, improving the speed, efficiency, accuracy, and ultimately the ability to effectively manage waste across our entire business.

 Our colleagues make these efforts possible.
-We are creating a workplace that our colleagues want to participate in by creating a safe and productive environment.
+We are creating a workplace that our colleagues want to participate in by creating a safe, productive and inclusive environment.
 We focus on colleague retention and development to ensure our colleagues have a customer service mindset and do business The Greif Way.

-As a result of our efforts, we generated $3.96 in Adjusted Class A Earnings per Share in Fiscal 2019, near the high end of our stated guidance range for the year.
-We also exceeded our Adjusted Free Cash Flow expectation for Fiscal 2019 in part due to better than expected synergies from the Caraustar acquisition and stronger operating working capital performance.
+As a result of our efforts, we generated $3.22 in Adjusted Class A Earnings per Share in Fiscal 2020.
+We also well exceeded our Adjusted Free Cash Flow outlook for Fiscal 2020 in part due to working capital improvements.